On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Numerical approach and setup

-where $\mathcal{V}$ is the volume fraction of the bubble.
-For the initial volume of PS bubble ${\textrm{V}_0}$, it is calculated in the same way by decreasing the helium mass fraction multiplied by 0.0001.
+where $\mathcal{V}_\textrm{He}$ is the volume fraction of the helium cylindrical bubble and $\mathcal{V}_b$ is the volume of compressed cylindrical bubble.
+For the initial volume of the PS bubble $\mathcal{V}_0$, it is calculated in the same way by decreasing the helium mass fraction multiplied by 0.0001.
 Figure \ref{fig: cir-com} shows that a higher shock Mach number leads to higher circulation and lower compression rate.
 The circulation and compression for both PS SBI and VD SBI are nearly the same, facilitating the study of variable-density effect on mixing behaviour.
-The fluctuation of circulation magnitude at the late time, especially for high Mach number, is because the boundary chosen based on the mass fraction threshold contains the negative vorticity forming from the slipstream of the triple point of Mach stem.
+The fluctuation of circulation magnitude at the late time, especially for high Mach number, is because the boundary chosen based on the mass fraction threshold contains negative vorticity forming from the slipstream of the triple point of the Mach stem.
 However, this negative vorticity has little effect on mixing.